CyberFlameGO/svnpython/Doc/library/functools.rst

 .. sectionauthor:: Peter Harris <scav@blueyonder.co.uk>

-.. versionadded:: 2.5

 The :mod:`functools` module is for higher-order functions: functions that act on or return other functions.
 In general, any callable object can be treated as a function for the purposes of this module.

 The :mod:`functools` module defines the following functions:

-.. function:: reduce(function, iterable[, initializer])

-   This is the same function as :func:`reduce`.
-It is made available in this module to allow writing code more forward-compatible with Python 3.

-   .. versionadded:: 2.6

 .. function:: partial(func[,*args][, **keywords])